ContextLab/memory-models-course/_sources/assignments/Assignment_2:Search_of_Associative_Memory_Model/README.md

   This represents three recall trials.
 Each row contains the order in which items were recalled for one list.

 ## Model Description

+*NOTE: NEED TO UPDATE THIS!!!
+Don't start this assignment quite yet...*

 You will implement and fit a **Search of Associative Memory (SAM)** model that consists of: